-Some men have affairs.
+Let’s rip the bandaid off: Some men have affairs.
 Some of those men are fathers.
-Why does this happen, and why do men cheat?
-Usually because opportunities presented themselves: Drunken evenings with an old friend turned into one-night stand; a late night with a coworker turned into something more; a lonely guy on a business trip turned to companionship.
+And while fantasizing about infidelity is far more commonplace that actual cheating, it does happen — recent studies suggest that roughly 20 percent of married men have sex outside their marriage.
+So why do men cheat?
+Usually because opportunities present themselves.
+Drunken evenings with an old friend evolve into a one-night stand; a late night with a coworker turns into something more; a lonely guy on a business trip seeks companionship.
 Are these clichés?
 Sure.
 But clichés exist because each one bears truth.

-Another truth: Men have varying levels of guilt and remorse about infidelity, whether their partners know anything about their affairs or not.
-When a man feels guilty about cheating, he is eaten away.
+Another truth: Men have varying levels of remorse and guilt of cheating, whether their partners know anything about their affairs or not.
+Sometimes, when a man feels guilty for cheating, he is eaten away.
 He feels deep remorse and regret.
 Other times, however, there is no guilt, and he sees his decision as a necessary catalyst for change or something that, well, just happened.
 Multitudes, man.

 How I Felt After I Cheated: “I Felt Conflicted”